SMILEY4/strategy-game/documentation/markdown/technical/api.md

       "countries": [
           {
               "dataTier1": {
-                  "countryId": "String - the id of the country", "userId": "String - the id of the owner", "color": {
+                  "id": "String - the id of the country", "name": "String - the name of the country", "userId": "String - the id of the owner player", "userName": "String - the name of the owner player", "color": {
                       "red": "Int [0,255]",
                       "green": "Int [0,255]",